Contacts & FAQs

 How do your associates participate in the management and governance of the firm?

 First, our associates serve on Groom committees, where they provide valuable input on firm management and governance.
 We also hold periodic associate lunches where the managing partner discusses firm issues and responds to questions submitted anonymously.
-Further, since we’re a relatively small and collegial firm of some 60 attorneys who work together face-to-face, associates have frequent informal opportunities to contribute their ideas and concerns.
+Further, since we’re a relatively small and collegial firm of 70 attorneys who work together face-to-face, associates have frequent informal opportunities to contribute their ideas and concerns.

 What types of training and professional development opportunities does Groom offer employees?